sbresnahan/RNA-seq-to-DEG-in-R/README.md

 - Sean Bresnahan [stb5321@psu.edu](stb5321@psu.edu)

 ## Registration
-Workshop sessions will be held over [Zoom](https://zoom.psu.edu).
-[Please RSVP here](https://www.eventcreate.com/e/rnaseqtodegs) to receive an email invitation to each Zoom meeting.
+Workshop sessions will be held over [Zoom](https://zoom.psu.edu) and communications over [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software).
+Registration for the spring session is closed, but you can still join in - just send me an email :)

 ## Workshop Description
 Hello, fellow denizens of the universe!
 (Specifically, ye humans who wish to tread the roads of computational biology in some form or another.)
 I designed this workshop as an introduction to many interrelated topics and tools that IMO are not only essential for conducting RNA-seq and differential gene expression analyses, but are quite useful and insightful for the endeavor of learning how to take a raw, high-throughput dataset all the way from A to Z (where "A" is the sequencing machine, and "Z" is a robust and internally replicable document detailing all analyses conducted).